A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation

-In recent years, the HRI community has shown a growing interest in verbal explanations that is destined to grow further, given the spreading of LLMs. \cite{stange2022self} designed and developed a dialogical model for explanations in HRI.
-With their model, the robot can reply to human users' requests with explanations referring to its internal state.
+In recent years, the HRI community has shown a growing interest in verbal explanations, destined to grow further because of the spreading of LLMs.
+For example, \cite{stange2022self} designed and developed a dialogical model for explanations in HRI, which allows robots to reply to human users' requests and explain their internal state.
 The authors stressed the iterative nature of their model in managing the explanatory processes as dialogues.
-Task understanding has also been investigated from a dialogical perspective with a focus on the role of negation in human-robot explanatory exchanges \citep{gross2023scaffolding}.
+Task understanding has also been investigated from a dialogical perspective focusing on the role of negation in human-robot explanatory exchanges \citep{gross2023scaffolding}.
 Moreover, to allow artificial agents to adapt their explanations to their partners' understanding, \cite{robrecht2023snape} implemented a linguistic explainer model that constructs and employs a partner model.

-In the context of the multi-party conversation, explainability has been investigated for sentiment analysis of social media dialogues \citep{sinha2021explaining} and emotion recognition with multi-modal attentive learning \citep{arumugam2022multimodal}.
-However, to the best of our knowledge, there is no approach to provide real-time explainable and transparent solutions for robot's behavior in multi-party interaction.
+In the context of multi-party conversation, explainability has been investigated for sentiment analysis of social media dialogues \citep{sinha2021explaining} and emotion recognition with multi-modal attentive learning \citep{arumugam2022multimodal}.
+However, to our knowledge, there is no approach to provide real-time explainable and transparent solutions for robot behavior in multi-party interaction.